All The Summer 2018 Blockbusters You Need To Know

 What does a '70s disco music enthusiast living in Greece have in common with a dinosaur-trainer, a superhero family, an FBI drug unit, and a CIA agent played by Tom Cruise?
-They are all coming back for long-awaited second (or in Cruise's case sixth) instalments this summer.
+They are all coming back for long-awaited second (or in Cruise's case sixth) movie installments this summer.

 Seriously — 2018 is the summer of sequels.
 Between Mamma Mia: Here We Go Again, Jurassic World: Fallen Kingdom, The Incredibles 2, Sicario 2: Day of the Soldado, and Mission Impossible: Fallout, there's a lot to catch up on before heading to theaters when the warmer months finally decide to grace us with their presence.